 Stylish yet affordable places for everyday baby clothes

 For the everyday basics, you can often get similar prices to major discount stores when you shop at one of the budget-friendly baby and kids clothing stores.
 They look fancy but are actually just as affordable as the 'big box' stores - something I really wish I'd known when mine were babies.
 These stores are The Children's Place, Old Navy, and Carter's.
 All of these have sizing starting as low as Newborn or 0-3 months for everyday clothes.
 Best of all, you can shop online.

 Baby clothes for special occasions

 When you're looking for a special outfit for your baby for a social occasion, photos, or just to dress up, my favorite two places are Janie and Jack (sizing 0-3 months and up), and Gymboree (12 months and up).
 Both have a traditionally styled look with plenty of options for more formal situations.

-If you're seeking something more casual, I love the OshKosh B'gosh baby overalls (sizing 3 months and up) - here are the links to the OKBG website for their baby girl overalls and the baby boy overalls.
+If you want a trendy photo-friendly look without fuss, I love the OshKosh B'gosh baby overalls (sizing 3 months and up) - here are the links to the OKBG website for their baby girl overalls and the baby boy overalls.
 They have lots of other baby clothes too.
 Best of all the OshKosh B'gosh brand is a lot cheaper than you might first think!

-You can definitely make the most of your money with the tips I've given above.
+You can definitely make the most of your money when it comes to buying cute baby clothes when you follow the tips I've given above.
 These are things I wish I knew when mine were little - I shop at those stores now, but I missed out on some great clothes when they were babies.